home-assistant/alerts.home-assistant.io/alerts/tibber.md

 Home Assistant 2022.11 and earlier is no longer supported.
-Tibber switched off the websocket server at api.tibber.com Home Assistant 2022.12 or later should work, but currently also 2023.2.0.dev0 is blocked.
+Tibber switched off the websocket server at api.tibber.com Home Assistant 2022.12 or later should work.

 [Tibber status report](https://status.tibber.com/incidents/fkh9ml637jf1)